Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Candidate Selection

 With the exception of artifacts, we expect the remaining sample to be dominated by three main contaminants at this stage: variable foreground stars, AGN, and bright galactic centers.
 The latter is a known problem in difference imaging, see \cite{diffimg} or \cite{Doctor_2017} for context.

 {\it Criterion 3.} We require that each object is separated from known foreground objects.
 This requirement has two components: each object must be separated from objects in a high purity sample of well-measured stars in the DES Y3 Gold catalog by at least $0.5\arcsec$, and each object must be separated at least $8\arcmin$ from NGC288 and $3\arcmin$ from HD4398.
+The globular cluster NGC288 has a high density of bright stars and HD4398 itself is a very bright star, both of which led to large numbers of subtraction artifacts and variable star detections by our Search and Discovery Pipeline.

 {\it Criterion 4.} We require that each object is at least $0.2\arcsec$ from objects in the DES Y3 Gold catalog that are not flagged as well-measured stars, which were addressed in Criterion 3.
 This criterion aims to remove AGN and bright galactic centers.
 Section \ref{sec:sensitivity_criteria} gives physical and empirical motivations for expecting KNe to be highly likely to satisfy this requirement.